Phoenix Managing Partner, Solicitor and Head of Legal & Compliance Recruitment

 However, Corporate Law in NUIG seemed like a sound option which offered a taste of a number of disciplines (law, business, language) plus the legendary Galway college life experience.
 Best four years of my life!

-I must have been doing something right as during my LLB year A&L Goodbody offered me a training contract.
-I still remember the call from A&L, I was in bed, 12.30pm on a Thursday and more than a little delicate following a very “sociable” evening.
-Well I haven’t jumped out of bed as fast since that day!
+I must have been doing something right as during my LLB year in NUIG A&L Goodbody offered me a training contract.
+I still remember that call from A&L. I was in bed, 12.30pm on a Thursday and more than a little delicate following a very “sociable” evening - I haven’t jumped out of bed as fast since that day!

-A&L Goodbody is a superb place to train and practice.
-Tough?
-Yes.
+A&L Goodbody and Maples are superb places to train and practice.
+Intense?
+Yes, at times.
 Long hours?
-At times, for sure.
+At times, for sure (but what role hasn't on occasion).
 Worthwhile?
 Absolutely.
-The skills I learned and relationships I made during my eight plus years in A&L Goodbody and Maples and Calder (another excellent firm) continue to stand to me to today.
+The skills I learned and relationships I made during my eight plus years in both firms continue to stand to me to today.

 Why Leave Law?